thankscitizen/opentdf/examples/web-app/README.md

 ctlptl create cluster kind --name=kind-opentdf --registry=tk-tdf
 ```

-To load and connect to the service, declare it in the Tilefile
+To load and connect to the service, declare it in the Tiltfile

 ```Python
 k8s_yaml("kubernetes.yaml")